 After understanding the concept of organic chicken farming and ensuring that you know and understand almost all the things about organic farming.

-• Selecting the right chicken breeds is essential for organic chicken farming, like breeds that are well-suited to your climate and production goals.
-Heritage breeds are often favored for their hardiness and ability to thrive in outdoor environments.
+- Selecting the right chicken breeds is essential for organic chicken farming, like breeds that are well-suited to your climate and production goals.
+Heritage breeds are often favor for their hardiness and ability to thrive in outdoor environments.

-This is a brief introduction to starting your journey as an organic chicken farmer.
+This is a brief guide to starting your journey as an organic chicken farmer.
 If you’re interested in learning more, don’t hesitate to ask in the comments or reach out via email.

 Winding Up